Jack in the Box

 Still, it wasn’t enough to help the chain overcome the fast food behemoth McDonald’s and sales began to slip considerably towards the end of the decade.

-All of the Long Island locations would close by the end of the 70s.
+The Long Island locations would all start closing by the end of the 70s, although a couple survived into the next decade.
 In the 80s, Jack in the Box would change their marketing strategy completely, introducing a popular mascot named “Jack” who served as CEO and wore the same familiar clown head.

 The ad campaign was an enormous success, but the company had learned their lesson about expanding too quickly, and as a result, New Yorkers still don’t have their Jack in the Box restaurants back.